criesbeck/cs325-js/README.md

 The first exercise is **sumOfSquares**.

 Clicking on <button>?</button> next to **sumOfSquares** shows that you need to define a function **sumOfSquares** to take two numbers, square them, and return the sum.
-The description includes the tests cases your code needs to pass, e.g., <tt>sumOfSquares(3, 4)</tt> should return 25.
+The description includes the tests cases your code needs to pass, e.g., <tt>sumOfSquares(3, 4)</tt> should return 25, i.e., 3 squared plus 4 squared.

-Put the following code into your file **solutions.js**.
-This code is deliberately wrong, so that you can see what partial success looks like.
+Put the following *deliberately wrong* code into your file **solutions.js**, so that you can see what partial success looks like.

 ```
 function sumOfSquares(x, y) {